 4. Fitting it all on a small screen

 Another challenge is to fit in dozens of traditional bank features in a single app.
 A well-designed dashboard definitely helps – both form and function matter.
 Smartphone users can conveniently access data about the performance of their assets with easy to apply sorting filters.
 Interactive charts allow displaying really complex conjunctions of values, assets and time.
 When we add an essential call to action button we can only compare it to stock exchange monitoring and constant calls to brokers.
-However all this looks way simpler and more accessible in the form of a smartphone app - a great argument for the existence of digital products.
+However all this looks way simpler and more accessible in developing mobile fintech apps - a great argument for the existence of digital products.

 5. Behaviour prediction

 There’s a lot of buzz around machine learning and usage of complex algorithms to get to know users better and predict their behaviors.
 Forecasting can be achieved in many different ways, giving users a feeling of dealing with personalised products crafted for their unique needs and aspirations.
 We can only compare it to a dedicated, well-trained agent who really knows the user, along with his or her capabilities and needs.
 Clearly, fintech solutions again have the advantage in terms of time, costs and scaling possibilities.

 Scoring is the biggest risk for both sides of the process within the industry.
 As many third-party companies can provide useful data, it is a great practice to inform users about the existing scoring and suggesting ways to improve.
 Fintech companies are still learning how to deal with user evaluation.
 One thing is certain: with more sources to monitor, more trust can be earned.
 So, as seen in the example above, it is a definitely great fintech UX design practice to ask for more sources of knowledge to minimise risk and offer more interesting (cheaper by the cost of risk) financial products.